 With family-centred care the whole family is taken into consideration when the child is seen.
 Many of the health problems in children are a direct result of family problems such as poverty, neglect and abuse.
 Therefore the family cannot be ignored.

-By plotting the child’s weight on the Road-to-Health card.
+By plotting the child’s weight on the Road-to-Health booklet.
 It is particularly important to chart this child’s weight as there is some concern that she has lost weight recently.

 Yes.
 Therefore they should be regularly dewormed every six months.
 Usually mebendazole or albendazole is used.

 An adolescent is seen by a general practitioner as she is embarrassed to attend the local clinic.
 The doctor diagnoses primary syphilis and is concerned that she is not practising safer sex.
 After counselling her, he performs a rapid test for HIV and this is positive.

 The WHO defines adolescence as young people between the ages of 10 and 19 years.
 Adolescence is the time of physical, emotional and psychosocial change from childhood to adulthood.
 The first signs of puberty usually indicate that the child should be regarded as an adolescent.